World No Tobacco Day: Why alternative farming should be incentivised

 Tobacco farming has been a big business for many years in Nigeria.
 Records show that tobacco is farmed majorly in Oyo State.

 The influence of NTC on farmers in Oyo-North in the 1960s was widespread.
-A researcher, Ademola Babalola did a study titled ‘Agro-Industrial Tobacco Production and Farmers in Igboho, Oyo-North Division, Oyo State, Nigeria,’ published in 1987.
+A researcher, Ademola Babalola, did a study entitled ‘Agro-Industrial Tobacco Production and Farmers in Igboho, Oyo-North Division, Oyo State, Nigeria,’ published in 1987.
 In the study, he stated that “Virtually all the communities in the Oyo North division grow flue-cured tobacco under the auspices of the Nigerian Tobacco Company.”

 The same study states that “Research carried out in 1982-1983 showed that a large proportion of tobacco farmers had lived outside Nigeria and that many of them would have left Igboho to seek their fortune elsewhere but for the introduction of tobacco farming.”